Talaat Pasha: Childhood

-Mehmed Talaat was born in 1874 in Kırcaali, Adrianople (Edirne) Vilayet into a middle-class family of Romani and Pomak descent.
+Mehmed Talaat was born in 1874 in Kırcaali, Adrianople (Edirne) Vilayet into a middle-class family of Romani, Turkish, and Pomak descent.
 His father, Ahmet Vasıf, was a kadı from Çeplece, a nearby village.
-His mother Hürmüz was from a family that migrated from Dedeler village, Kayseri.
-Talaat also had two sisters.
-Talaat's family fled to Constantinople when their home was occupied by Russian troops during the 1877–1878 Russo-Turkish war, an experience that contributed to Talaat's nationalism.
-His father died when Talaat was eleven years old.
+His mother Hürmüz was from a Turkish family that migrated to the region from Dedeler village, Kayseri.
+Talaat's family fled to Constantinople (Istanbul) when their home was occupied by Russian troops during the 1877–1878 Russo-Turkish war, an experience that contributed to Talaat's nationalism.
+His father died when Talaat was eleven years old, putting his mother and two sisters under his care.

 Talaat had a powerful build and a dark complexion.
 His manners were gruff, which caused him to be expelled from the military secondary school at the age of sixteen without a certificate after a conflict with his teacher.
 Without earning a degree, he joined the staff of a telegraph company as a postal clerk in Adrianople to provide for his family.
 His salary was not high, so he worked after hours as a Turkish language teacher in the Alliance Israelite School which served the Jewish community of Adrianople.
 At the age of 21 Talaat was involved in a love affair with the daughter of the Jewish headmaster for whom he worked.